viamrobotics/docs/docs/services/navigation/_index.md

 {{% /alert %}}

-To configure and calibrate your frame system for the most accurate autonomous GPS navigation with the Navigation Service, complete the following.
+For the most accurate autonomous GPS navigation with the Navigation Service, configure and calibrate the Frame System Service for the components of your robot.

-Add the Frame System Service to your rover [base](/components/base/) and [movement sensor](/components/movement-sensor/).
+To start, add the Frame System Service to your rover [base](/components/base/) and [movement sensor](/components/movement-sensor/).

 - Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
   Scroll to the card with the name of your base: